Maxatma/Pixabay/README.md

 ## License

-AFHTTPSessionManager-RACExtensions is released under the MIT license.
+Pixabay is released under the MIT license.
 See LICENSE for details.